Summer with Monika: Cast

-US Release
+US release

-In 1955, two years after the film was released in Sweden, a high-profile article "Sin & Sweden" was written in Time magazine, about living conditions in a secularized Swedish society.
+In September 1955, two years after the film was released in Sweden, a high-profile article "Sin & Sweden" was written in Time magazine, about living conditions in a secularized Swedish society.
 The debate in the US that followed, in the midst of the Cold War, was marked by conservative hostility to anything resembling socialism.
 This and above all commercial interests contributed to the exploitation market's interest in the concept of Swedish sin.

 Also in 1955, exploitation film presenter Kroger Babb purchased the US rights to the film.
 To increase excitement for the film, he edited it down to 62 minutes and emphasized the film's nudity.
 Renaming the film Monika, the Story of a Bad Girl, he provided a good deal of suggestive promotional material, including postcards featuring the nude Andersson.

 The exploitation version of Bergman’s film successfully played rural drive-in theatres for years, unaffected by the fact that a year later it was re-contracted, this time with Janus Films, to let the uncut, subtitled version play at art-theaters as well.
 The film was thus available to two different types of American audiences simultaneously.